STMicroelectronics trims 2024 revenue outlook again

-:STMicroelectronics, Europe's largest chipmaker by revenue, on Thursday said its full-year revenue would come at the low end of its earlier guidance range, its third cut to the outlook this year.
+:European chipmaker STMicroelectronics on Thursday said its full-year revenue would come at the low end of the earlier guidance range, its third cut to the outlook this year amid weak demand from its industrial clients.

+Automotive semiconductor companies like STMicroelectronics, Texas Instruments and Melexis are facing weakness in industrial markets as customers cut orders due to high inventories and falling car demand.

 The company, whose clients include Tesla and Apple, said it expected to post annual revenue of $13.27 billion, against its previous forecast of $13.2 billion to $13.7 billion, last lowered in July.